bsdkid/mimecast-api-class/README.md

 # Mimecast API

 Provides a simple, basic class to the Mimecast API.
 Currently supports only a few methods which were immediately required to do what I needed but will be extended over time.

+I wrote this because the only example I could find was a single monolithic script which used httplib and I wanted something a little cleaner and more extensible.

+### Requirements
+The class file pretty much needs only the python **requests** module to function.
+Everything else uses base python functions.

 ### Mimecast.py
 Class file with a few simple methods.